+Trained as a psychologist in Italy and the US, Filippo is a Roy McMurtry Fellow in Legal History studying the history of human sciences, medicine, and disability.
 Before moving to Canada, he worked as a Health Promoter in several reception centers for asylum seekers in North-East Italy and as a Headhunter for a Dutch multinational firm.
-He co-authored a book on the concept of normality between psychology and medicine in addition to two papers focused on the critical aspects of contemporary mental health theory and practice.
+Besides co-authoring a book and two papers on the concept of normality in psychology, he recently wrote on the certification of insanity, the history of monstrosity in nineteenth-century statistics, and on the institutional provisions for people with disabilities in early-modern Tuscany.

 – Turchi GP, Sposini FM, Pasquale G & Romanelli M (2016).
 Operational and theoretical issues in mental health: Time for challenges?
 Journal of Critical Psychology, Counselling and Psychotherapy (JCPCP), 16(4), pp. 282-288.